hakubo/Hasher/readme.markdown

 This is a simple helper that let's you react to hash changes and make this changes

+This lets you have full history so user can go back and forward in their browsers and your app can react to this!

 #Use

 To listen to changes, it is as simple as calling: